Helicobacter Pylori Tests

 they contain material formed when H. pylori comes into

-contact with the radioactive material.
+contact with the tagged or radioactive material.

 - The urea breath test